synchroazel/nordvpn-term/README.md

 - `disconnect`: disconnect from the current VPN configuration.
 - `status`: print the status of the current VPN configuration.
 - `configs`: print all available configurations that has been imported to Tunnelblick.

+## Further documentation

+The shell commands invoked by the python script use Apple `osascript` to interact with Tunnelblick.
+Here is Tunnelblick's [documentation](https://tunnelblick.net/cAppleScriptSupport.html) for further information.